 Note: Total population reflects total civilian noninstitutionalized population.
 "Type of difficulty" reflect definitions used by the U.S. Census Bureau.
 "Hearing difficulty" is defined as deaf or having serious difficulty hearing.
 "Vision difficulty" is defined as blind or having serious difficulty seeing, even when wearing glasses.
 "Cognitive difficulty" is defined as having difficulty remembering, concentrating, or making decisions because of a physical, mental, or emotional problem.
-"Ambulatory difficulty" is defined as having serious difficulty walking or climbing stairs.
-"Self-care difficulty" is defined as having difficulty bathing or dressing.
-"Independent living difficulty" is defined as having difficulty difficulty doing errands alone such as visiting a doctor's office or shopping because of a physical, mental, or emotional problem.
+"Ambulatory difficulty" is defined as having serious difficulty will be defined as having or climbing stairs.
+"Self-care difficulty" is defined as having a doctor's office or shopping because of a physical, mental, or emotional problem.